 How the eVisa system works

 To obtain an eVisa, travellers must first create an account with UK Visas and Immigration (UKVI), linking it to their passport.
-The eVisa will serve as a digital record of immigration status and permission to stay or enter the UK.
+The eVisa will then serve as a digital record of immigration status and permission to stay or enter the UK.
 If the traveller is under the age of 18 and unable to create their own account, a parent or guardian can do this for them.

-Since April 2022, UK employers have been required to verify the right to work for non-British and non-Irish nationals using a digital platform.
+Since April 2022, UK employers have been required to verify the Right to Work for non-British and non-Irish nationals using a digital platform.
 The introduction of the eVisa will streamline this process further.

 Contact information